Vyral/brad-cohen/_posts/2020-01-27-smaller-homes-are-becoming-more-popular.md

 youtube_code: LWFJgtQCz7I
 ---

-{% include youtube.html %}Why are smaller homes becoming more and more popular?
-Find out today.
+{% include youtube.html %}<center>Why are smaller homes becoming more and more popular?
+Find out today.</center>

 Over the past few years, we’ve noticed that smaller homes are becoming increasingly popular among homebuyers.
 Why is that, though?